 Discount Calculator: How to Calculate Discount Percentage

-Knowing how to calculate discount percentage is useful whether you're pricing products, running a promotion, or checking a deal before you buy.
+Knowing how to calculate discount percentage is useful whether you are pricing products, running a promotion, or checking a supplier deal before you commit.
 Enter the original price and discount rate below — this free discount calculator shows your savings, discount percentage, and final price instantly.
-Scroll down for the formulas and step-by-step examples.
+Scroll down for the formulas, step-by-step examples, and real SMB scenarios.
+If you want discounts applied automatically across every invoice and sale without doing the math each time, Enerpize handles that for you — free to start.

 How to Calculate Discount Percentage (Step-by-Step)